MajidJafari/Modern-PHP-Joke-App/readme.md

 Composer: For autoloading the dependecies.

-A compact MVC framework suggested by Taylor Otwell <taylorotwell@gmail.com> and Bruno Skvorc <bruno.skvorc@sitepoint.com> the authors of the book "PHP and MySQL: Novice to Ninja" publishedd by Sitepoint.
+A compact MVC framework suggested by Taylor Otwell <taylorotwell@gmail.com> and Bruno Skvorc <bruno.skvorc@sitepoint.com> the authors of the book "PHP and MySQL: Novice to Ninja 6th Edition" published by Sitepoint.